 It doesn’t have to be set in stone from the very beginning, but you have to know the general direction.
 If you see, that all of your competitors are giving their services for free at the beginning, offering a paid subscription later — you will only embarrass yourself, by asking for money upfront (just like the Rdio did).

 When you are thinking about making an app, technology is pretty much the last thing that you have to worry about — of course, only assuming, that you have chosen the right software partner/team of developers that will take care of that part of you.
 You should just focus on being a brain of the whole process by making the right, well-educated business ideas.

 A right software partner will help you to gather and analyze the data relevant in your specific case during the Discovery Phase of your project.
-Read more about this separate part of the development process here as it can decide on your idea success or failure.
+Read more about this separate part of the development process in our ebook as it can decide on your idea success or failure.